 A primary focus of growth in Markham is for new development and redevelopment to be directed to centres and corridors.
-The Regional Centres and Regional Corridors/key development areas will be the prime locations for infill and intensification; the most intensive of which being directed to Regional Centres and key development areas along the Highway 7 and Yonge Street Regional Corridors.
-Local Centres and Local Corridors are also prime locations for infill and intensification, but at a smaller scale.
+The Regional Centres and Regional Corridors/key development areas will be the prime locations for infill and intensification; the most intensive of which being directed to Regional Centres and key development areas along the Avenue 7 and Yonge Street Regional Corridors.
+Local Centres and Local Corridors are also prime locations for infill and intensification areas include all Regional Centres and key development areas and key development areas and Local Centres and key development areas and Local Corridors are also prime locations for infill and intensification, but at a smaller scale.
 Markham's priority intensification areas include all Regional Centres and key development areas on Regional Corridors and certain Local Centres and Corridors.